zechlau14/zechlau14.github.io/projects/pets-with-fedoras-slides.md

 | 5 | Air tunnel |
 | 6 | Dog carrier |

 **For everyone**: How do you approach the lair?
-How does it lead to the trap?
+How does this approach lead to the trap(s)?

 ___
 # Home 3
 Back at home, Linneaus and Fern's older sibling, Cam, has discovered their shenanigans.
 They rush off to tattle.
 What is their parent doing?
-What does Cam say and why do they blow off Cam?
+What does Cam say to them and why do they blow off Cam?

 ___
 # Mission 4